-On the left he has his back to the bench backrest and you can see how direct sunlight on his face caused shadows.
+In the left image he has his back to the bench backrest and you can see how direct sunlight on his face caused hard shadows.
 On the right he turned around and the reflected sunlight from the backrest lit his face evenly.

 What can be used to reflect light?

 Everything reflects light to some extent or another, but some surfaces reflect more light than others.
 The smoother and shinier the surface the more reflective it is.

 That said, just because something is smooth and shiny, doesn’t mean it’s a good idea to use it to reflect light in photography.
 You need to consider two factors:

 - How sharp you want the reflected light to be